-Afternoon tea is one of my favourite things in life and it’s something we indulge in often on days out and short breaks away.
+Afternoon tea is one of my favourite things in life and it’s something we indulge in often for special occasions and on days out or short breaks away.
 It’s something I love to share with the children but it’s really hard to find options for traditional afternoon teas that cater for children.

 Child friendly afternoon tea